RackHD/docs/docs/rackhd/authentication.rst

         Token will never expire if this value is set to 0.

-Login to get a token
+Login to Get a Token
 ~~~~~~~~~~~~~~~~~~~~

 Following the endpoint settings, a token is needed to access any northbound APIs, except the /login API.